-Figure 19 shows the equivalent circuit of the analog input structure of the AD7934-6 in differential/pseudo differential mode.
+Figure 19 shows the equivalent circuit of the analog input structure of the AD7938-6 in differential/pseudo differential mode.
 In single-ended mode, $V{\rm IN^-}$ is internally tied to AGND.
 The four diodes provide ESD protection for the analog inputs.
 Care must be taken to ensure that the analog input signals never exceed the supply rails by more than 300 mV.
-This causes the diodes to become forward-biased and start conducting into the substrate.
+This causes these diodes to become forward-biased and start conducting into the substrate.
 These diodes can conduct up to 10 mA without causing irreversible damage to the part.

-The C1 capacitors in Figure 19 are typically 4 pF, and can primarily be attributed to pin capacitance.
+The C1 capacitors in Figure 19 are typically 4 pF and can primarily be attributed to pin capacitance.
 The resistors are lumped components made up of the on resistance of the switches.
-The value of these resistors is typically about 100 $\Omega$ .
-The C2 capacitors are the sampling capacitors of the ADC and typically have a capacitance of 45 pF.
+The value of these resistors is typically about 100 Ω .
+The C2 capacitors are the ADC sampling capacitors and typically have a capacitance of 45 pF.